indraxyz/project-monitoring/README.md

     download or Clone this project
     install package
-    prepare and start your local server
+    prepare your server and start the project

 ## Authors